-“Buddhism and the Sciences: Historical Background, Contemporary Developments,” in Journal of Dharma Studies. [full text, read only: here]
+“Buddhism and the Sciences: Historical Background, Contemporary Developments,” in Journal of Dharma Studies, 2020. [pdf: Payne Buddhism and the Sciences]

 “Religion, Self-help, Science: Three Economies of Western/ized Buddhism,” in Journal of Global Buddhism, vol. 20 (2019), 69–86. [open access, pdf here]

 Review of Right Thoughts at the Last Moment: Buddhism and Deathbed Practices in Medieval Japan, by Jacqueline I. Stone (Honolulu: University of Hawai’i Press, 2016), in History of Religions, 59.1 (Aug., 2019), 76–78.